divyajeettt/MTH-assignments/MTH201/README.md

 ## About the Programming Assignment

-Students were given a set of problems to apply the concepts of Prbability Models, mainly to experiment how different distributions look like and how their parameters affect the distributions.
+Students were given a set of problems to apply the concepts of Probability Models, mainly to experiment how different distributions look like and how their parameters affect the distributions.